prometheus/snmp_exporter/generator/README.md

                              #   EnumAsInfo: An enum for which a single timeseries is created.
 Good for constant values.
                              #   EnumAsStateSet: An enum with a time series per state.
 Good for variable low-cardinality enums.
                              #   Bits: An RFC 2578 BITS construct, which produces a StateSet with a time series per bit.

+    filters: # Define filters to collect only a subset of OID table indices
+      static: # static filters are handled in the generator.
+They will convert walks to multiple gets with the specified indices
+              # in the resulting snmp.yml output.
+              # the index filter will reduce a walk of a table to only the defined indices to get
+              # If one of the target OIDs is used in a lookup, the filter will apply ALL tables using this lookup
+              # For a network switch, this could be used to collect a subset of interfaces such as uplinks
+              # For a router, this could be used to collect all real ports but not vlans and other virtual interfaces
+              # Specifying ifAlias or ifName if they are used in lookups with ifIndex will apply to the filter to
+              # all the OIDs that depend on the lookup, such as ifSpeed, ifInHcOctets, etc.
+              # This feature applies to any table(s) OIDs using a common index
+        - targets:
+          - bsnDot11EssSsid
+          indices: ["2","3","4"]  # List of interface indices to get

+      dynamic: # dynamic filters are handed by the snmp exporter.
+The generator will simply pass on the configuration in the snmp.yml.
+               # The exporter will do a snmp walk of the oid and will restrict snmp walk made on the targets
+               # to the index matching the value in the values list.
+               # This would be typically used to specify a filter for interfaces with a certain name in ifAlias, ifSpeed or admin status.
+               # For example, only get interfaces that a gig and faster, or get interfaces that are named Up or interfaces that are admin Up
+        - oid: 1.3.6.1.2.1.2.2.1.7
+          targets:
+            - "1.3.6.1.2.1.2.2.1.4"
+          values: ["1", "2"]
 ```

 ### EnumAsInfo and EnumAsStateSet